reed-jones/phase/README.md

 ## Server Setup (Back End)

 After installing both routing & state components with composer, Phase is ready to roll.
 No really.
 Thats all the required setup.
-For more customization options, a 'phased' config is exposed and can be published. `php artisan vendor:publish --provider="Phased\Routing\PhaseServiceProvider" --tag="config"`
+For more customization options, a 'phased' config is exposed and can be published. `php artisan vendor:publish --provider="Phased\Routing\PhasedRoutingServiceProvider" --tag="config"`

 ## Routing